 - Take a heaping tablespoon of your cheesecake filling and place on top of the graham cracker crust.
 Keep doing this until all of the filling is used up.
 If there is any left over then evenly distribute it to all of the wells.

-- Bake for 18 minutes or until you cannot see the center jiggle when you give the pan a light shake.
+- Bake for 16-18 minutes or until you cannot see the center jiggle when you give the pan a light shake.
+Oven temperatures vary so start checking those cheesecakes at around 16 minutes.

-- Remove from the oven and let cool completely.
+- Remove from the oven and let cheesecakes cool completely in the pan.
 (The cheesecake will not be ready to eat until it has chilled so if you grab a test one to try just remember that the consistency will change and firm up once it is cold)

-- Once the cheesecake has come to room temperature, place in the refrigerator for at least 3 hours or overnight to completely chill and set up.
+- Once the cheesecake have come to room temperature, place in the refrigerator for at least 3 hours or overnight to completely chill and set up.

-- Once it is fully chilled you can enjoy it as is or add your favorite topping.
+- Once it is fully chilled you can remove them from the pan and enjoy them as is or add your favorite topping.